Most interesting landmarks of Iceland

 - Maelifell – Suðurland.
 Unusual and picturesque volcano – a moss covered, 200 m tall cone rising from the grey lava fields.

 - Surtsey – Suðurland.
-New volcanic island, which rised from the ocean in 1963 – 1967.
+New volcanic island, which raised from the ocean in 1963 – 1967.
 The island is pristine and serves as a natural laboratory where the colonization process of plant and animal life is researched.
 The area of the island is decreasing.

 - Viti crater lake – Norðurland eystra.
 Explosion crater at the summit of Askja volcano, filled with light blue, opaque geothermal lake.
 Lake water is warm and rich with carbon dioxide.

 - Deildartunguhver – Vesturland.
 Very powerful hot spring.
 Temperature of the water at the source is 97° C, flow rate is 180 liters per second.
+Here grows the only endemic plant in Iceland – fern Struthiopteris fallax.

 - Grjótagjá – Norðurland eystra.
 Small lava cave with a thermal spring and hot lake inside.
 Earlier the lucid water in the cave was suitable for bathing, but in 1975 – 1984 the temperature of water exceeded 50° C.